-At the same time, leaders also need to think about how much time employees are spending on video calls for meetings, training and team building.
+At the same time, you also need to be cognizant about how much time you’re spending on video calls for meetings, training and team building.
 According to a report from Otter.ai, the weekly meeting time for remote employees has increased by 10% since the start of the pandemic—with most of those meetings taking place using video calls.
-That time equals almost three additional meetings per week.

-Delivering professional development training remotely can add to burnout, but there is a way to avoid these problems.
-Asynchronous online learning can help us get the best of both worlds by giving employees the ability to train from anywhere, at their own pace and when it works for them.
+Taking professional development training remotely can also add to burnout, but there are ways to avoid these problems.
+Asynchronous online learning can be the best of both worlds by giving you the ability to train from anywhere, at your own pace and when it works for you.

 Synchronous Versus Asynchronous Learning

 Synchronous learning is the online equivalent of traditional in-person delivery.
 It’s a one-to-many approach, where a trainer in one location remotely presents to employees.
-The employees can be in a meeting room in your office, a home office or their favorite local coffee shop with excellent Wi-Fi.
-Training is in real time, with employees participating in workshops, presenter-led sessions and breakouts.
+As learners, you can be in a meeting room in your office, a home office or your favorite local coffee shop (as long as it’s got fast Wi-Fi).
+Training is in real time, with learners participating in workshops, presenter-led sessions and breakouts.

 Asynchronous learning replaces real-time delivery and participation with on-demand training.
-Your employees can access presentations and other content at their convenience.
-This enables them to find the time in their work schedules that makes the most sense.
-Instead of missing meetings or having projects back up, they’re able to work when they need to and learn when they’re able to focus.
+Learners can access presentations and other content at their convenience.
+This enables you to find the time in your work schedule that makes the most sense.
+Instead of missing meetings or having projects back up, you’re able to work when you need to and learn when you’re able to focus.

 Both models of learning have their pros and cons.
 Synchronous learning that uses video-conferencing can contribute to feelings of tiredness in the same way that online meetings do.
-With asynchronous learning, remote workers participating in the training aren’t able to ask live questions—though tools like discussion boards may still give them opportunities to check in with and ask questions of their peers and facilitators.
+With asynchronous learning, remote workers participating in the training aren’t able to ask live questions—though tools like discussion boards may still give the opportunity to check in with and ask questions of peers and facilitators.

-Still, asynchronous learning offers numerous benefits for companies and employees participating in online learning.
+Still, asynchronous learning offers numerous benefits for employees participating in online learning.

 Asynchronous online learning is learner-focused.
-Employees choose when to learn, and they control the pace of learning.
-These advantages give your employees the space they need to truly understand what they’re learning and bring those insights back into their daily work.
-While feedback isn’t in real time with asynchronous learning, people are still able to ask questions—sometimes with less hesitation, since their colleagues aren’t in the same room or video call.
+You choose when to learn, and control the pace of learning.
+These advantages give you the space you need to truly understand what you’re learning and bring those insights back into your daily work.
+While feedback isn’t in real time with asynchronous learning, you’re still able to ask questions—and sometimes with less hesitation, since your colleagues aren’t in the same room or video call.

 2. More Flexibility for Remote Workers

-One of the most significant benefits of remote work is the flexibility it provides employees.
-It’s not simply time saved from not having to commute—remote work allows employees to work when it’s convenient for them.
-The flexibility extends to professional development when you deliver training through asynchronous online learning.
-Your employees can learn when they have time to focus.
+One of the most significant benefits of remote work is the flexibility it provides.
+It’s not simply time saved from not having to commute—remote work allows you to work when it’s convenient.
+That flexibility extends to professional development when you get training through asynchronous online learning: you can learn when you have time to focus.

 3. Less Fatigue From Video Calls

 Spending hours on video meetings can be draining.
 In a study by Virtira Consulting, 58% of self-identified introverts and 40% of extroverts reported on-camera exhaustion.
 The same feeling of fatigue can also happen with synchronous online training.
-A distraction where they’re working can cause them to miss important information or conversations, which reduces the value of the experience.
-Asynchronous delivery means they can go back to any part of the training to get more insights or just to watch a section again to understand it better.
+A distraction where you’re working can cause you to miss important information or conversations, which reduces the value of the experience.
+Asynchronous delivery means you can go back to any part of the training to get more insights, or just to watch a section again to understand it better.

 4. More Accessibility in Professional Development